COAST MOUNTAIN MAGIC 2024

 Full payment must be made by May 15, 2024.
 We accept all major credit cards, and if you have a Canadian bank, we can also accept etransfers.
 For any cancellations before May 15, a full refund minus a cancellation fee of $200 will be given.
 For cancellations after May 15, a refund minus deposit will be given.

 In the event that the trip cannot continue forward due to natural disaster, such as severe forest fires, our preference is to rebook you for the 2025 trip.
+We have a plan B in place in the event that forest fires prevent the helicopter in Tatla Lake from flying us.

 In the event you cannot make the trip for reasons directly related to COVID-19 (positive test, travel restrictions, flight cancellations), the refund conditions above apply or we can automatically rebook you for the 2025 trip.